Are you buying an old house that needs to be renovated?

 Do you need advice about the costs involved?

-Whether you are at the Early Stages of browsing the market or have gone Sale Agreed, it is never too early to engage with expert advice.
+Whether you are at the Early Stages of browsing the market or are committed to a house, it is never too early to engage with expert advice.

 Heads Up was set up by John Martin owner of RENOVA.
 RENOVA has renovated more than 120 homes since 2012.
 You will have the benefit of John’s considerable experience at Heads Up.